lokearm/armchar-swish/docs/CLI Design.md

 This is not prioritised in version 1.0, but low-hanging fruits may still be included.

++ [ ] Display character at gauntlet/game start  #cli/selected
+	+ [ ] Deduce Age
+	+ [ ] how do we deal with age and birth year and game start year
+	+ [ ] Persist game start state - faster startup
+	+ [ ] how do we deal with characters entering later in the game?
+	+ [ ] Do we have to import everything into one graph?
+Could it even be faster?
 + [ ] [[Advancement]] by reading #cli/backlog
 	+ [x] Covenant as a character
 	+ [x] Covenant hasBook property to define library